 Learning to work with GNU/Linux generally entails learning to work with a desktop environment.
-Theme technology allows these desktop environments to mimic the interfaces of iOS, Microsoft Windows and OS X devices.
-This helps to minimize this as it were.
-Many people do go further and learn Unix command line administration with the Bash or tcsh shells.
-However, becoming knowledgeable of the internals of the Linux kernel can help you to better understand how different pieces of opcode interact with each other.
+Theme technology allows these desktop environments to mimic the interfaces of iOS, Microsoft Windows, and OS X devices.
+This helps to minimize difficulties for users new to Linux.
+Many people proceed even further to learn Unix command line administration with the Bash or tcsh shells.
+However, becoming knowledgeable about the internals of the Linux kernel can help you better understand how different pieces of opcode interact with each other.

-Some people would argue that it would be best to go several steps further and additionally learn how compilers transmute C code into machine instructors for a microprocessor.
-Assembly code advocates would then argue it’s best to learn ASM to truly grasp programming on the x86 and x86_64 platforms.
-Irrespective of these positions, basic Linux commands can provide a wealth of information on how the kernel sees your computer.
-Learning through a look but don’t touch paradigm is a great way to master the kernel itself.
-While the root account was used for the examples on this page, it’s highly recommended that you only ever view kernel-linked directories through a user account.
+Some people would argue that it would be best to go several steps further and additionally learn how compilers transform C code into machine instructions for a microprocessor.
+Advocates of assembly code would then argue that it’s best to learn ASM to truly grasp programming on the x86 and x86_64 platforms.
+Irrespective of these positions, basic Linux commands can provide a wealth of information on how the kernel views your computer.
+Learning through a ‘look but don’t touch’ paradigm is a great way to master the kernel itself.
+Although the root account was used for the examples on this page, it’s highly recommended that you only ever view kernel-linked directories through a user account.

 Method 1: The /proc Directory

-The /proc directory sits in one of the primary regions of the top-level root directory in any Unix file structure.
-It contains what’s called the proc file system, better known as procfs that contains information about the way different resources access kernel memory.
-It’s mapped to /proc at the time the system boots.
-Since this proxy file structure serves as an interface to the internal data structure inside the Linux kernel, it’s once again best only to explore this via a user account.
-Most files get classified by the visible system file structure as read-only anyway, but it’s best to be on the safe side.
+The /proc directory is located in one of the primary regions of the top-level root directory in any Unix file system.
+It houses the proc file system, which is better known as procfs.
+This system contains information about the ways different resources access kernel memory.
+At the time the system boots, it’s mapped to /proc.
+This proxy file structure serves as an interface to the internal data structure inside the Linux kernel.
+Therefore, it is best to explore this only via a user account.
+Most files in this structure are classified by the visible system file structure as read-only.
+However, for safety reasons, it’s best to confirm this.

 That being said, each of these is a text file, so you can view them if you wish.
 Use the cd command to enter the /proc directory, and then issue ls to get a look at what’s there.
 Use the cat, less or more command with any of the files to look at them.
 The cpuinfo file is a good place to start, since it displays how the kernel views your microprocessor.
 Look at the stat file for a view of running processes.